weavejester/ring-anti-forgery/README.md

 ## Caveats

-This middleware will prevent all HTTP methods except for GET and HEAD from accessing your handler without an anti-forgery token that matches the one in the current session.
+This middleware will prevent all HTTP methods except for GET and HEAD from accessing your handler without a valid anti-forgery token.

 You should therefore only apply this middleware to the parts of your application designed to be accessed through a web browser.
 This